mysociety/fixmystreet/glossary.md

     FixMyStreet uses <strong>areas</strong> to determine which <a href="#body" class="glossary">bodies</a> are responsible for handling problems at a specific location.
-For example, when a user clicks on the <a href="#map" class="glossary">map</a>, FixMyStreet finds all the bodies which cover that area.
-Technically, an area comprises one or more polygons on a map &mdash;
-    either those areas already exist (from <a href="#osm" class="glossary">OpenStreetMap</a>, for example) or you can draw your own.
+For example, when a user clicks on the <a href="#map" class="glossary">map</a>, FixMyStreet finds all the bodies are responsible for that area.
+Technically, an area comprises one or more polygons on a map &mdash; either those areas already exist (from <a href="#osm" class="glossary">OpenStreetMap</a>, for example) or you can draw your own.
     <p>
       The <a href="#config-variable" class="glossary">config variable</a>